Extreme Value Statistics and Arcsine Laws of Brownian Motion in the Presence of a Permeable Barrier

 We have also investigated the respective marginal distributions, $\mathcal{P}(M,t|0^\pm)$ and $\mathcal{P}(t_m,t|0^\pm)$.
-The presence of the barrier has a large impact on the monotonicity of the distribution, $\mathcal{P}(M,t|0^\pm)$, where for certain permeabilities a maximum not at the origin appears.
+The presence of the barrier has a large impact on the monotonicity of the distribution, $\mathcal{P}(M,t|0^\pm)$, where for certain permeabilities a maximum appears away from the origin.
 At long times, $t>>D/\kappa^2$, the distribution is still dependent on $\kappa$.
 For $\mathcal{P}(t_m,t|0^\pm)$ the distribution remains asymmetric for long times, such that for large $t_m$ the usual Arcsine distribution is recovered, whereas we get a different dependence for $t_m\to 0$.

 For the rest of the paper we have investigated the other two Arcsine laws, namely the distributions of the residence time, $t_r(t)$, and the last crossing of the origin, $t_\ell(t)$.
 Using Feynman-Kac theory we have calculated $\mathcal{P}(t_r,t|0^\pm)$ analytically and have found the dependence in terms of a scaling function.
 For $x_0=0^+$ and $x_0=0^-$ we have a Dirac-$\delta$ located at $t_r=t$ and $t_r=0$, respectively, due to the particle never crossing the barrier.
 In the short time limit we have found that the scaling functions for $x_0=0^\pm$ are equivalent under the transformation $t_r\to t-t_r$, and in the long time limit we recover the Arcsine distribution.